 The Warwickshire town of Stratford upon Avon is the birthplace of William Shakespeare and the site of his family home, New Place.

-See one of his plays at the Royal Shakespeare Company, or simply walk in Shakespeare’s footsteps and explore picturesque Stratford upon Avon itself, the place he called home.
+See one of his plays at the Royal Shakespeare Company, or simply walk in Shakespeare’s footsteps and explore picturesque Stratford upon Avon itself.

 Roald Dahl’s Great Missenden, Buckinghamshire